ChrLipp/homeassistant/readme.md

 ##  Open issues and known problems

-- Fix Miki GPS
+## Fixed

 - Rewire the ventilation system

-## Fixed

-- Send Telegram updates messages to different chats
-- Update notification for HACS
-- Different times for covers down
-- Get rid of uninitialised warning for waste_bmv sensors
-- Fixed version warning for waste_bmv
-- Get rid of unknown warning for template cover